konradjk/loftee/README.md

 - PHYLOCSF_TOO_SHORT
 The LoF falls in an exon that was too short to determine conservation status.

-- NON_DONOR_DISRUPTING

-An essential splice donor variant’s DISRUPTION_PROB fails to exceed the donor_disruption_cutoff.

-- NON_ACCEPTOR_DISRUPTING

-An essential splice acceptor variant’s DISRUPTION_PROB fails to exceed the acceptor_disruption_cutoff.

-- RESCUE_DONOR

-A splice donor-disrupting variant (either essential or extended with sufficient DONOR_DISRUPTION_PROB) is rescued by an alternative splice site (less than max_scan_distance bp away) with an MES score above donor_rescue_cutoff.
-The variant in question, which was formerly determined to disrupt an existing splice site, gets downgraded to an LC LoF.

-- RESCUE_ACCEPTOR

-Ditto for splice acceptor-disruptinv variants.

 Special thanks to Monkol Lek for the initial implementation of the software and developing many of these filters.